Zepeacedust/TinySol-Type-checker/README.md

 ```

 ## language
-The language has a few minor changes from the one described in the paper, they are documented in Desin\_Changes.txt
+The language has a few minor changes from the one described in the paper, they are documented in Design\_Changes.txt.

+### Comments
+Single line comments are started with # at any point in the line, after which the lexer will ignore the rest of the line.

+### Context free grammar
 ```
 S -> INTERFACE_DEC CONTRACT_DEC TRANSACTION